 Murphy remains a highly decorated high school and college student-athlete and a member of eleven Hall of Fames, including the Kentucky Basketball Hall of Fame.
 Murphy was also the first female student-athlete to have her jersey retired at Morehead State University and Newport High School.
 She was the first forward drafted in the Women’s Professional Basketball League in 1980 and went on to play for the St. Louis Streak.
 After her playing career she transitioned to coaching.
 She has held coaching positions at the collegiate level and also coached Pro-Am, high school, middle school, AAU and Exposure basketball.
 Murphy is currently a Professor at Bluegrass Community and Technical College and oversees the Diversity Outreach Services and Intramural Sports.
 In her free time she is a basketball skills trainer.

-The 8th annual Mr. and Miss Kentucky Basketball Award Ceremony serves as a fundraiser for the Kentucky Lions Eye Foundation, who has announced Mr. Kentucky Basketball since 1954 and Miss Kentucky Basketball since 1976.
-KLEF’s mission is to prevent and cure blindness.
-For more information contact KLEF at 502-583-0564 or go to www.kylionseye.org.
+The 9th annual Mr. and Miss Kentucky Basketball Award Ceremony serves as a fundraiser for the Kentucky Lions Eye Foundation, who has announced Mr. Kentucky Basketball since 1954 and Miss Kentucky Basketball since 1976.
+To learn more about KLEF’s mission and our programs and services please visit www.kylionseye.org.